RiyaaChauhan/Striver-A2Z/Day_02/readme.md

-# 1. BB to find X in sorted array
+# 1. BS to find X in sorted array
 ## Overview
 This function implements the **Binary Search** algorithm to find the index of a given `target` in a sorted array `nums`.
 If the target is not found, it returns `-1`.